S (programming language)

-S is a statistical programming language developed primarily by John Chambers and (in earlier versions) Rick Becker and Allan Wilks of Bell Laboratories.
+S is a statistical programming language developed primarily by John Chambers and (in earlier versions) Rick Becker, Trevor Hastie, William Cleveland and Allan Wilks of Bell Laboratories.
 The aim of the language, as expressed by John Chambers, is "to turn ideas into software, quickly and faithfully".

-The modern implementation of S is R, a part of the GNU free software project.
-S-PLUS, a commercial product, was formerly sold by TIBCO Software.
+It was formerly widely used by academic researchers., but has now been superseded by the partially backwards compatible R language, a part of the GNU free software project.
+S-PLUS was a widely used commercial implementation of S that was formerly sold by TIBCO Software.

 History

 "Old S"

 S is one of several statistical computing languages that were designed at Bell Laboratories, and first took form between 1975–1976.
 Up to that time, much of the statistical computing was done by directly calling Fortran subroutines; however, S was designed to offer an alternate and more interactive approach, motivated in part by exploratory data analysis advocated by John Tukey.
 Early design decisions that hold even today include interactive graphics devices (printers and character terminals at the time), and providing easily accessible documentation for the functions.

+Development of the project was led by John Chambers and Trevor Hastie, and included developers Richard Becker, Allan Wilks, John Chambers, and William Cleveland, all of whom were then employees of AT&T. Out of the developers who contributed to S, Chambers is generally agreed to be the most significant contributor.
+Chambers received the Software System Award from the Association for Computing Machinery for his work on S.

-The first working version of S was built in 1976, and operated on the GCOS operating system.
-At this time, S was unnamed, and suggestions included ISCS (Interactive SCS), SCS (Statistical Computing System), and SAS (Statistical Analysis System) (which was already taken: see SAS System).
+The first working version of S was built in 1976, and ran on the GCOS operating system.
+At this time, S was unnamed; naming suggestions included ISCS (Interactive SCS), SCS (Statistical Computing System), and SAS (Statistical Analysis System) (which was already taken: see SAS System).
 The name 'S' (used with single quotation marks until 1979) was chosen, as it was a common letter in the suggestions and consistent with other programming languages designed from the same institution at the time (namely the C programming language).
+It stands for the word "statistics".

-When UNIX/32V was ported to the (then new) 32-bit DEC VAX, computing on the Unix platform became feasible for S. In late 1979, S was ported from GCOS to UNIX, which would become the new primary platform.
+When UNIX/32V was ported to the (then new) 32-bit DEC VAX, computing on the Unix platform became feasible for S. In late 1979, S2 was ported from GCOS to UNIX, which would become the new primary platform.

 In 1980 the first version of S was distributed outside Bell Laboratories and in 1981 source versions were made available.
-In 1984 two books were published by the research team at Bell Laboratories: S: An Interactive Environment for Data Analysis and Graphics (1984 Brown Book) and Extending the S System.
+S was distributed freely in academic circles, and became popular among academic statisticians.
+The research team at Bell Laboratories published two books in 1984: S: An Interactive Environment for Data Analysis and Graphics (known as the 'Brown Book') and Extending the S System.
 Also, in 1984 the source code for S became licensed through AT&T Software Sales for education and commercial purposes.